-3.14 When considering routeing generally, where it is not possible to use an overhead line as a result of technical issues or specific constraints, undergrounding of the line may be explored as an alternative.
+3.14 When considering routeing generally, where constructing an overhead line is significantly technically or otherwise constrained, undergrounding of the line may be explored as an alternative.
 SP Manweb is obliged to comply with the requirements of the Electricity Act 1989 to develop and maintain an efficient, co-ordinated and economical system of electricity supply.
-SP Manweb policy seeks to find an overhead line solution for all connections.
-Undergrounding is only considered where no other viable overhead options exist, and it can be demonstrated that the benefits achieved through its use will outweigh the very considerable increased costs.
+SP Manweb seeks to find an overhead line solution for all connections.
+Undergrounding is considered where it can be demonstrated that the benefits achieved through its use will outweigh the very considerable increased costs.
 These costs relate to both undertaking the initial construction and the long term maintenance of these lines or sections of them.

 - 3.15 Environmental constraints which may be sufficient to consider undergrounding as a viable option can, for example, be found in urban areas and in rural areas of the highest scenic and amenity value.
 Where an overhead line solution is not achievable for technical reasons the company will look to an underground cable solution as an alternative. - 3.16 Whilst the main advantage of underground cable when compared to overhead line is often the reduction in effects on visual amenity and landscape character, this advantage is likely to be reduced by the effects of underground cable on ground cover and habitats.
-The main disadvantages of underground cable when compared to overhead line often relate to greater impact on habitats and natural heritage interests; unknown archaeology; drainage and land use for construction, in terms of the extent of the area disturbed, the equipment required and the volume of materials involved. - 3.17 The relative cost for an underground circuit would typically be between 5 to 10 times that of a similarly rated overhead option.
-The variation would be dependent on a number of factors such as manufacturing costs, ground conditions and methods for installation. - 3.18 It is accepted that underground cables provide certain landscape and visual and other benefits however, the costs associated with the design, manufacture and construction of long lengths of underground cable at 132kV are not considered an efficient and economic development of the distribution system and would not allow the company to fulfil its statutory duties under the Electricity Act.
+The main disadvantages of underground cable when compared to overhead line often relate to greater impact on habitats and natural heritage interests; unknown archaeology; drainage and land use for construction, in terms of the extent of the area disturbed, the equipment required and the volume of materials involved. - 3.17 The relative cost for an underground circuit would typically be between 4 to 5 times that of a similarly rated overhead option.
+The variation would be dependent on a number of factors such as manufacturing costs, ground conditions and methods for installation.